sennett/outage-mgmt-prototype/readme.md

 UPTO

-- I just: fixed notifications
+- I just: started implementing storing all the outage data - need to test rejection
-- next: store all outage data
+- next: finish the test and implementation, and deploy
 - next: create prototype for using SNMP or pings inside network to test for outage.
 SNMP walk to get network topology?  monitor uptime?  how would I tie this to users using UNMS or Sonar?

 V1